Societal Alignment Frameworks Can Improve LLM Alignment: Societal Alignment Frameworks

 \section{Societal Alignment Frameworks}

-We present societal alignment frameworks that can provide guidelines for LLM alignment in an incomplete contracting environment.
-In the following, we discuss the alignment mechanisms of social theory (\Cref{sec:social}), economic theory (\Cref{sec:economic}), and contractual theory (\Cref{sec:legal}), and explore potential solutions for improving current LLM alignment approaches.\looseness=-1
+We present societal alignment frameworks that can provide guidelines for LLM alignment in an incomplete contracting environment. \Cref{tab:alignment-frameworks} provides an overview of these frameworks, their discussed dimensions, and their relevance to current research on LLM alignment.
+While we touch upon how their insights might inform the development of LLMs, we acknowledge that translating these frameworks into robust and scalable methods defines a new research direction.
+In the following, we discuss the alignment mechanisms of social theory (\Cref{sec:social}), economic theory (\Cref{sec:economic}), and contractual theory (\Cref{sec:legal}), and explore potential solutions and associated technical considerations for improving current LLM alignment approaches.\looseness=-1